Example Image

 Listen to this article

 We likely all hear about Generative AI, but how much is it being used in the labor force and by what types of jobs?
 How fast is it growing?
 What jobs might be automated away with AI tools as substitutes, and what jobs might be made more productive with AI tools as complements?
+Are those below the median income or the less educated more exposed to these changes?
 Recent surveys conducted by my coauthors and me shed some light on how Generative AI tools are diffusing in the US labor force and reshaping our tasks.

 We have found that, in the past few quarters alone, the use of large language models (LLMs) at work has increased from approximately 30% to around 40%.
 Our survey results on a 2025 Generative AI surge are consistent with many other data points including first quarter Nvidia earnings which surprised markets to the upside in revenue growth, soaring Google searches for ChatGPT which have almost doubled in 2025 alone, the number of ChatGPT users hitting 1 billion (after doubling in just a few weeks) according to OpenAI CEO Sam Altman, and the rapidly rising number of business subscriptions to LLMs, as reported by Ramp.
 Our U.S. survey evidence has found significant increases in Gemini and ChatGPT over the past quarter, and that ChatGPT and Gemini remain the most widely used LLMs.